+Mrs. Greene-Washington most recently served as the director of special initiatives for the Kate B. Reynolds Charitable Trust, leading the strategic implementation of the foundation’s two major long-term efforts—Healthy Places NC, focused on improving the health of 10 to 12 rural counties, and Great Expectations, an early childhood initiative working to help Forsyth County’s youngest children be prepared for success in school and life by the time they finish kindergarten.
 Prior to joining the Trust, Tracey served as the program officer for community economic development at Z. Smith Reynolds Foundation and was instrumental in creating a strategy to address the statewide racial and gender wealth gap in North Carolina.
-Prior to these roles, she served as the Program Officer and Director of Learning & Evaluation for the National Rural Funders Collaborative for eight years, focusing on systemic change initiatives in rural communities of color.
-In her role, she oversaw the evaluation, research, grant-making, policy, and capacity building activities of the organization, while directing key organizational projects that provided analysis, learning, and knowledge-building to support implementation of policy and philanthropic initiatives in the South, West, and Northern Plains.
-Prior to her tenure at NRFC, she served as the Director of Technical Assistance & Training with the South Carolina Association of Community Development Corporations where she provided support to over 45 community development corporations across the state.
+Prior to these roles, she served as the program officer and director of learning & evaluation for the National Rural Funders Collaborative for eight years, focusing on systemic change initiatives in rural communities of color.
+In her role, she oversaw the evaluation, research, grant-making, policy, and capacity building activities of the organization, while directing key organizational projects that provided analysis, learning, and knowledge-building to support the implementation of policy and philanthropic initiatives in the South, West, and Northern Plains.
+Prior to her tenure at NRFC, she served as the director of technical assistance & training with the South Carolina Association of Community Development Corporations where she provided support to over 45 community development corporations across the state.